BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/gondor.md

 - Terror
 - Spectral Walk

-**ACTIVE/PASSIVE RULES**

-- **Drain Soul** `ACTIVE` - Any model that suffers a Wound from the King of the Dead, that is not prevented by Fate, is immediately killed.
+- **Drain Soul** `ACTIVE`

+Any model that suffers a Wound from the King of the Dead, that is not prevented by Fate, is immediately killed.

-- **The Dead and the Living** `PASSIVE` - Only friendly Dunharrow models may benefit from the King of the Dead's Stand Fast or Heroic Actions.
+- **The Dead and the Living** `PASSIVE`

+Only friendly Dunharrow models may benefit from the King of the Dead's Stand Fast or Heroic Actions.

 </div>